Palliative care and hospice are different even though the terms are often compared as the same.

 Palliative care, on the other hand, is continuous care for people living with a serious illness like the ones listed above.
 It aims to improve quality of life and is often used alongside curative treatments.

-Palliative Care is most effective when started at the very beginning of treatment for an illness or at medical diagnosis.
+Palliative Care is most effective when started at the very beginning of treatment for an illness or at a medical diagnosis.
 In fact, recent studies have shown that beginning palliative care as early as possible in the course of a disease, improves outcomes for patients and can even lengthen their lives.

 Both hospice and palliative care provide an extra layer of support and comfort care to a patient suffering from a serious illness.
 And both forms of care are designed to respect a patient’s independence, ease pain and other symptoms, and advocate for a person’s illness, quality of life, and spiritual wishes.